scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 Comparison to Pseudo Experimental Data
 --------------------------------------

-The experimental data were also the result of this simulation but performed using the nominal *true* EOS described previously.
+We generated *experimental data* using our simulation code with the nominal *true* EOS described previously.
 These experimental data were a series of times and corresponding velocities.
 To compare the experiments to simulations, which may use a different time discretization, the simulated response was represented by a spline, and was compared to the experiments at each experimental time stamp.

 .. math::
    :label: gun_sens